pgeertsema/HBR_peers/README.md

 see "Open Source Cross-Sectional Asset Pricing" in Critical Finance Review [https://www.nowpublishers.com/article/Details/CFR-0112](https://www.nowpublishers.com/article/Details/CFR-0112)

 We also use CRSP data ([https://www.crsp.org/](https://www.crsp.org/)) for market capitalisation and tickers; however, this is not essential.
-(Market cap is used to select large firms as an initial universe, while tickers are used to create human-readable labels for the firms)
+(Market cap is used to select large firms as an initial universe, while tickers are used identify firms)

 To calculate peer-weights, we rely on a copy of the AXIL code available at [https://github.com/pgeertsema/AXIL_paper](https://github.com/pgeertsema/AXIL_paper)
 This is explained in more detail in the paper "*Instance-based Explanations for Gradient Boosting Machine Predictions with AXIL Weights*" by Geertsema & Lu (2023): [https://arxiv.org/abs/2301.01864](https://arxiv.org/abs/2301.01864)